 8. How we tested this website

-This website was last tested August 2020.
+This website was last tested March 2022.
 The test was carried out internally using a range of online accessibility reporting tools.
-This website is tested annually, and any required changes discovered as a result of these tests will be implemented as part of our ongoing website work.
+This website is tested monthly, and any required changes discovered as a result of these tests will be implemented as part of our ongoing website work.

 9. What we are doing to improve accessibility